Tanvir-A-Khan/CVMS--PHP-MYSQL/README.md

 - Use `homepage.php` as the entry point to the application.
 - Navigate through the intuitive interface to manage vaccination schedules and records efficiently.

-## Contributions

-Contributions and suggestions for improvements are welcome!
-If you'd like to enhance this project, please submit a pull request following the [Contributing Guidelines](CONTRIBUTING.md).

-## Issues

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/your-username/child-vaccination-system/issues).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Feel free to modify any sections or add more details to make it even clearer for users to set up and use your application.
 This README provides a step-by-step guide for installation and usage, ensuring a smooth experience for anyone interested in trying out your system.